 There is a thermostat in each room to control a comfortable setting for heating and cooling.
 The college is on a controlled heating and cooling system.
 If the temperature falls below 56 degrees as a outdoor temperature, only the heat will work.
 When outside temperatures are at 58 degrees or higher, only air conditioning is available.

 With the exception of four rooms designed for students with special medical needs, all rooms share a bathroom with an adjoining room.
 There is a soap dish in the shower for each student and the vanity has several drawers to serve each student.
 A dead bolt lock is on the room side of each bathroom to secure each room individually.
 When you are not in the bathroom, you should keep this door locked.
 It is also considerate to knock before entering this shared facility.

 Each room is furnished with built-in furniture.
-Single room furnishings include: Desk, bookcase, chair, dresser and ceiling fan.
+Standard room furnishings include: Desk, bookcase, chair, dresser and ceiling fan.
 Most students prefer to bring their own bed, however, if needed, a twin size bed can be provided upon request.

 Stereos, televisions, microwave ovens, small refrigerators, VCR's, hair dryers, clocks, iron and ironing board and personal computers are among the items permitted.
 The following types of appliances are NOT permitted: hot plates, electric skillets, crock pots, fryers and any other cooking appliances.
 Cooking in dorm rooms is limited to that which can be accomplished in a microwave oven.

 Telephone jacks are installed in each room.
 Establishing telephone service is the responsibility of the student.
 For service call Verizon at 1-800-483-4000.
 Telephone service can be ordered but cannot be installed until your arrival on campus.